joshaber/MacShairport/README.md

 ## How can I help?
 Like I mentioned above, the shairtunes server is written in Perl.
 I have practically zero experience with Perl but the implementation from [shairport.pl](https://github.com/albertz/shairport/blob/master/shairport.pl) has been serving as my guide in how the protocol works.
 So if you want to help, just dive right in.

+## License
+New BSD License.
+See LICENSE.txt.
+Basically, do whatever you want with it but don't blame me for anything that goes wrong and don't remove my license.